JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 6. Click **Create** to generate and set up the project.

-   > The IDE will generate and open the new project.
+   > The IDE will generate and open a new project.
 It may take some time to download and import the project dependencies.
    >
    {type="tip"}